yuting8902/LLM-Neo/README.md

 python3 script_Neo.py --run kd neo --base_model meta-llama/Meta-Llama-3-8B-Instruct --teacher_model_name_or_path deepseek-ai/DeepSeek-R1-Distill-Llama-8B
 ```

-### DIY yours:
+#### Learning Rate

-Follow the guideline propused by LLM-Neo paper, we set lr' = 10 $\times$ lr for LoRA and Neo automatically, please pay attention and it can be changed in your way.
+Follow the guideline propused by LLM-Neo paper, we set `lr' = 10 * lr` for LoRA and Neo automatically, please pay attention and it can be changed in your way.

+#### Knowledge Distillation
 LLM-Neo is the combination of LoRA and KD, while KD is not originally supported by LLaMA-Factory.

-We add the teacher_model and kd_ratio parameters in src/llamafactory/hparams/finetuning_args and src/llamafactory/train/sft/trainer, which is easy to extend to other methods when you DIY.
+We add the `teacher_model` and `kd_ratio` parameters in `src/llamafactory/hparams/finetuning_args` and `src/llamafactory/train/sft/trainer`, which is easy to extend to other methods when you DIY.

 ## ☕️ Citation